cyberbotics/webots/docs/discord/technical-questions-2021.md

 did you mean "Microsoft"? `@jasonc1025`

 ##### Deleted User 04/09/2021 21:06:45
-`@sihan is sad` please dont joke around, this is a serious discord server
+`@sihan` please dont joke around, this is a serious discord server

 I think its a documentary